heatherdhaz/100DaysofCode/README.md

 Project: 1st - Portfolio website
 I did some fixing of links and tags, moved files to folders.
 Not too much done again, but I continue to learn from mistakes, while making new ones.

+Day 6 - Jan 20, 2017
+Project: 1st - Portfolio website
+Added different link attributes for static and hover states, messed around with the footer, added links to sections of the document from the navbar.
+It was great remembering how to change the links.